The William S. Baer School

 Baer students face multiple, and often severe, challenges.
 These include: orthopedic disabilities, fragile health conditions, developmental delays, and other health impairments.
 The children are enrolled as young as three and older students “age-out,” or graduate, at age 21.

-The mission for all stakeholders at The William S. Baer School is to create an environment which challenges our students to reach educational and therapeutic success.
+Our mission is to create an environment which challenges our students to reach educational and therapeutic success.

-- We will be knowledgeable about our students, recognize and appreciate their uniqueness, and always treat them with dignity.
+- We will know our students, recognize and appreciate their uniqueness, and always treat them with dignity.

 Pre-Kindergarten – High School